 What is my first step?

 Please use our Course schedule Search to access our online catalog for course availability, descriptions and important dates.
 You must meet any course prerequisites and restrictions.
+Please provide an unofficial transcript of highest education level achieved.
+This is only required for the first term you are registered as a non-degree student.

 How do I register?